childlike wonder

 Digital self-portrait

-Using my skills in Adobe Illustrator, I chose an image of myself and made different colored shapes according to the shadows and highlights of the picture to create a unique self-portrait image of myself.
+Using my skills in Adobe Illustrator, I chose a photograph of myself and applied different colored shapes according to the shadows and highlights of the picture to create a unique self-portrait.

 Flickers of tradition

 I made this art piece about my strong connection to Judaism and its traditions.
-I drew myself spinning a dreidel, a common Hanukkah toy/game, and 9 Hanukkiah candles below me, representing the traditions of my favorite Jewish holiday.
+I drew myself spinning a dreidel, a common Hanukkah game, along with nine hand sewn Hanukkiah candles below me, representing the traditions of my favorite Jewish holiday.
 I used Sharpie and watercolors to paint Hamsa hands all around me.
-This symbol is associated with both Kabbalah (Jewish mysticism) and Judaism.
-The word "hamsa" comes from the Arabic word for "five".
-The hamsa hand is often depicted with a symmetrical design, where the thumb and pinky are the same length.
+This symbol is associated with Kabbalah (Jewish mysticism).
+The word "Hamsa" comes from the Arabic word for "five".
+The Hamsa hand is often depicted as a symmetrical design, where the thumb and pinky are the same length.
 The number five has symbolic meaning in Judaism, representing the five books of the Torah.
-The hamsa is thought of as a protective symbol.
+The Hamsa is thought of as a protective symbol.
 I wear one on a necklace that I never take off.
-Behind me is a Torah made out of fabric; something I wanted to include because it is believed to be the direct word of G-d and significant in Jewish culture.
-This piece overall shows my religious upbringing and memories connected to Judaism.
+Behind me is a Torah made out of fabric, something I wanted to include because it is believed to be the direct word of G-d and the laws of the Jewish religion.

 18’’ x 12’’